19hours/sg-statutes/Acts/Private Education Act.md

 (vi) the restrictions on the sharing of premises with other persons;

-(e) the form and manner of the keeping of registers or records under this Act, the inspection thereof, the taking of extracts therefrom, the supply of copies thereof, and the returns to be made to the Council including financial records;
+(e) the form and manner of the keeping of registers or records under this Act, the inspection thereof, the taking of extracts therefrom, the supply of copies thereof, and the returns to be made to the Agency including financial records;

+[Act 24 of 2016 wef 03/10/2016]

-(f) the publication of information by private education institutions, in such form and manner as may be prescribed, relating to the premises, teachers and courses of the private education institutions, including but not limited to course fees, course schedules, examination schedules, course particulars and programme modules;
+(f) the publication of information by private education institutions, in such form and manner as may be prescribed, relating to the premises, teachers and courses of the private education institutions, including but not limited to course money, course schedules, examination schedules, course particulars and programme modules;

+[Act 24 of 2016 wef 03/10/2016]

 (g) the administration of courses offered or provided by registered private education institutions, including but not limited to the requirements relating to the names of courses, course programme duration, enrolment of students, the form and content of the agreements or contracts to be entered into with students, and the establishment of boards, committees or other similar bodies to oversee academic, examination or administrative structures and processes;